%20_35.jpg)

 Rashmi Haritwal, caregiver

-Gentle, suggestions
+Gentle, suggestions not instructions.

 “For us, routine and